 Community literacy resources must be accessible to all families, and schools can play a role in sharing with families the range of school and community events and community agencies providing services that help students learn.
-The Hawai'i State Public Libraries is often a significant first point of contact for families who seek out books, events, and educational resources, and Aloha United Way's 211 service can be used by families and partners to find needed resources.
+The Hawai'i State Public Libraries are often significant first points of contact for families who seek out books, events, and educational resources.
+Aloha United Way's 211 service can be used by families and partners to find needed resources.